A guest post.

 I did not consider that my wasband* and I were actually transitioning into a new relationship where the terms would rarely be agreed upon.
 So I chose the high road, he chose his road, and turns out we don’t share a destination.
 We actually aren’t even on the same map.
 Despite early signs this was the case, I insisted on staying the course because the high road is the “right” road…right?

 The high road is next level good girl training.
 If like me, you were raised to be a “good girl” then you’ll know exactly what I’m talking about.
 Good girls smile and are polite and never ruffle feathers.
 They work hard not to offend.
-I graduated from good girl training and have worked really hard to undo a lot of what I learned.
+I graduated from good girl training and am working to undo a lot of what I learned.
 The high road has been a quick adult education course in how a societal narrative can oppress you under the guise of nobility.
 If I always choose to do what’s deemed “right”, by no one and everyone, then I’m not the bad guy and by default the good guy.
 The price I pay for doing the right thing and being the good girl is silence.

 Nothing is worth the price of silence.